mynodebtc/mynode/SYSTEM_NOTES.md

  - BTC Pay Server versions are locked to v1.3.x
  - grpcio is locked to v1.40.0 due to GLIBC compatibility
  - LNDg requires a custom grpcio version, may cause issues
+ - Dojo is locked to v1.14.0
+ - Mempool is locked to v2.3.1

 ## Testnet Toggle
 - Testnet can be enabled via the settings page.
 This is a great way to test various Bitcoin and Lightning applications.
 However, not all apps support testnet yet or have not been integrated within myNode to work on testnet.
 The following apps